 Although Vulcan includes features for generating your GraphQL schema automatically from your JSON schema, sometimes you’ll run into issues and need to take a look under the hood.

-You can review your final generated schema by opening the Meteor shell with
+You can review your final generated schema by opening the Meteor shell with command

-meteor shell and then typing:
+meteor shell and then type:

 \n with actual line breaks for better formatting.